-Your valuation report will only be valid for three months.
-If it takes longer than three months to sell your property, then you’ll need to get what’s known as a desktop valuation.
+Your valuation report will only be valid for a set period of time, usually three or four months.
+If it takes longer than that to sell your property, then you’ll need to get what’s known as a desktop valuation.
 This is a professional adjustment of the original valuation, based on market conditions.
 It’s your responsibility to make sure you have an up-to-date valuation during the sale process.

 What are the costs involved in selling my share?

 If L&Q find a buyer for your home, you’ll be charged an administration fee.
 This fee is Lease dependant and will be either 1% or 1.25% of the home’s full market value, plus VAT.
-As a seller, you are also obligated to provide prospective purchasers with an Energy Performance Certificate and you’re responsible for the costs of obtaining this.
+As a seller, you are also obligated to provide prospective purchasers with an Energy Performance Certificate.
 Once you have found a buyer, you will need to cover the cost of any solicitor fees.

 For more detailed information on the selling process, you can visit the L&Q Group website.